 What is Teeth Grinding?

 Most people occasionally grind their teeth without harm or dental complications.
 Teeth grinding, also known, as Bruxism is the continuous habit of grinding or clenching teeth, which can wear down the tooth enamel and cause dental problems.
 Teeth grinding is usually experienced when asleep, but can also be an involuntary habit when awake.
+Often many people do know reliaze that they grind their teeth until they visit our Melbourne Dentist and are shown the damage which has occurred.

 Why do people grind their teeth?